Edinburgh Corporation Tramways

 Edinburgh Corporation Tramways Pointsman and tram driver

-A rare shot of an Edinburgh pointsman aboard newly electrified No 154 (a former cable tram) — photo taken in 1922.
+A rare shot of an ECT pointsman aboard newly electrified No 154 (a former cable tram) — photo taken in 1922.

 Senior staff